 Made popular by Elon Musk, this approach demands one to view each problem uniquely without any judgments.
 Break the problem down and build upon them.
 Rather than borrowing solutions from problems that may seem analogous, this is a chance to create a unique solution.
 It is the opposite of analogous.

 With an idea in your head, you’re one step closer to your dream.
 Planning is a lot like thinking it through.
 This is the step where you carefully devise methods to bring abstract ideas into life.
 It involves detail map of where you start and where you want to be.
-The important points to keep in mind while planning are:

 Recognition of targeted Demographics